nightjuggler/brc/README.md

 * [https://nightjuggler.com/brc/map.html?loc=5:40:33.8+280.16mi](https://nightjuggler.com/brc/map.html?loc=5:40:33.8+280.16mi)
 * [https://nightjuggler.com/brc/map.html?loc=6:35:47.9+7665.185mi&z=18](https://nightjuggler.com/brc/map.html?loc=6:35:47.9+7665.185mi&z=18)

-You can also specify
+You can also specify the following:

-the year (2013-2017),
+* the year (2013-2017)
-the zoom level,
+* the zoom level
-the map type ("hybrid", "roadmap", "satellite", or "terrain"), whether to draw the perimeter pentagon and/or the city grid, the latitude and longitude for the Man, the 12 o'clock azimuth (in degrees clockwise from North), the distance from the Man to pentagon point 3 (in feet, meters, kilometers, or miles), or the latitude and longitude for point 3 (overriding the azimuth and distance).
+* the map type ("hybrid", "roadmap", "satellite", or "terrain")
+* whether to draw the perimeter pentagon
+* whether to draw the city grid
+* the latitude and longitude for the Man
+* the 12 o'clock azimuth (in degrees clockwise from North)
+* the distance from the Man to pentagon point 3 (in feet, meters, kilometers, or miles)
+* the latitude and longitude for point 3 (overriding the azimuth and distance)

 For example:

 * [https://nightjuggler.com/brc/map.html?y=2016&pentagon&grid&z=14](https://nightjuggler.com/brc/map.html?y=2016&pentagon&grid&z=14)